-I’d simply look for gently used furniture and mattresses people were getting ride of, and then simply turn it around and list it right back on Craigslist for a price.
+I’d simply look for gently used furniture and mattresses people were getting rid of and then turn it around and list it right back on Craigslist for a price.

-This definitely is the most time consuming option, but again, it’s something you could do evenings and weekends, and if you set it up correctly, it can be done around pursuing real estate.
+This definitely is the most time consuming option, but again, it’s something you could do evenings and weekends, and if you set it up correctly, it can be done while pursuing real estate.

-Being in the Bay Area, we have a lot of affluent people who don’t realize the value of the stuff they’re getting ride of, so it works really well here.
+Being in the Bay area, we have a lot of affluent people who don’t realize the value of the stuff they’re getting rid of, so it works really well here.

 Is there anything else you’d add to this list?